Macro Ethics Principles for Responsible AI Systems: Taxonomy and Future Directions: Taxonomy of Ethical Principles

-\emph{Operationalizing Kantian Deontology.} This principle could be operationalized through the application of rules (as it is Deontological) in a top-down, bottom-up, or hybrid architecture.
-This has been done in previous literature by Limarga \etal \myshortcite{Limarga2020NonMonoticReasoning} who implement the Categorical Imperative through the imposition of two rules: firstly, since it is universal, an agent, in adopting a principle to follow (or judging an action to be its duty), must simulate a world in which everybody abides by that principle and consider that world ideal.
-Secondly, since actions are inherently morally permissible, forbidden, or obligatory, an agent must perform its duty purely because it is one's duty, and not as a means of achieving an end or by employing another human as a means to an end.
-This could be established through Berreby \etal's \myshortcite{Berreby2017FrameworkAIPrinciples} technique to implement the Means-End Principle by defining the rule that an action is impermissible if it involves and impacts at least one person, but where at the same time that impact is not the aim of the action.
-An action is impermissible if it causes an event which involves at least one person, but where the event is not the aim of the action.
-Any other action is permissible.
+Kantian ethics have been operationalised in previous literature through the imposition of rules. \citet{Limarga2020NonMonoticReasoning} implement the categorical imperative with two rules: firstly, since it is universal, an agent, in adopting a principle to follow (or judging an action to be its duty), must simulate a world in which everybody abides by that principle and consider that world ideal.
+Secondly, since actions are inherently morally permissible, forbidden, or obligatory, an agent must perform their duty purely because it is one's duty, and not as a means of achieving an end or by employing another human as a means to an end. \citet{Berreby2017FrameworkAIPrinciples} implement the means-end principle in the rule that an action is impermissible if it involves and impacts at least one person, but that impact is not the aim of the action. \citet{Svegliato_Nashed_Zilberstein_2021} use the moral rule that policies should be universalisable to stakeholders without contradiction. \citet{allen2005artificialMorality} suggest that the categorical imperative could be implemented as a higher principle to evaluate other rules.
+For example, when deciding whether to apply egalitarianism (ensuring equal distribution), an agent could evaluate if this is the right thing to do by examining if it aligns with the categorical imperative, i.e., if it would be rational for all agents to apply that principle.

-\emph{Difficulties.} An issue with the Categorical Imperative is that it is too permissive; it potentially permits intuitively bad things by allowing any action that can have a universalizable maxim \shortcite{Abney2011robotsEthicalTheory}.
-A common example of this is letting a murder into your house because you cannot lie and say that the person they want to kill is not there.
-The Means-End principle can also be too stringent, as interpreted literally, it forbids any action in which a person affects another without their consent.
+A difficulty with the categorical imperative is that it may be too permissive; it could permit intuitively bad things by allowing any action that can have a universalisable maxim \cite{Abney2011robotsEthicalTheory}.
+A common example of this is letting a murderer into your house because you cannot lie, and say that the person they want to kill is not there.
+The means-end principle can also be too stringent as, interpreted strictly, it forbids any action in which a person affects another without their explicit consent.
+There are issues that arise related to motivation and free will.
+According to Kant, the motivation and reasons for why actions are taken are key to whether the action is ethical.
+However, truly understanding motivation for action may require a level of self-awareness that in practice is difficult to achieve \cite{Boddington2023NormativeAI}. \citet{chakraborty_bhuyan_2023Kant} argue that AI cannot truly implement Kantian ethics without having free will, which is necessary to possess autonomy and the power of reasoning in the Kantian sense.